kavyakoppu/DynamicUIRestAPI/README.md

 # DynamicUIRestAPI
 ## Forecast Weather
 This application provides the Dynamic UI for the weather forecast application.
-Rest Webservices already developed are used from RestWSAndSwagger2 [https://github.uc.edu/koppuka/RestWSAndSwagger2].
-Check this git repository's README.md for any further reference.

 ### Setup application in EC2 AWS